hopfinjo/Crazyflie-Gazebo-Simulation/README.md

 # ROS - GAZEBO - Crazyflie2 Simulation

-Some background info on this Repo:
-This repo was build on top of https://github.com/gsilano/CrazyS repo and it adds a different controller for the Crazyflie2(A drone) simulation in Gazebo.
+This repo was build as an addition to https://github.com/gsilano/CrazyS repo and it adds a different controller for the Crazyflie2(A drone) simulation in Gazebo.
-The code in this Repo has less options and is more focused on essential code, so that new learners can understand easier the essentials of Controllers/Drones.
+The code in this Repo has less options and is more focused on essential code so that new learners can understand easier the essentials of Controllers/Drones.

 ## How to get started:
-Start by installing the gsilano repo.
+Start by installing the gsilano repo: https://github.com/gsilano/CrazyS/tree/master.
 Instructions are copied below.
 Once you installed this and configured it you must download the CrazyS folder from this Repo and replace it with the CrazyS folder you cloned from the gsilano repository.

 ## Installation Instructions - Ubuntu 20.04 with ROS Noetic and Gazebo 11